Interference Alignment with Quantized Grassmannian Feedback in the K-user Constant MIMO Interference Channel: Abstract

 \section{Abstract}

-A simple channel state information (CSI) feedback scheme is proposed for interference alignment on the K-user Constant Multiple-Input-Multiple-Output Interference Channel (MIMO-IC).
-The scaling of the number of feedback bits with the transmit power required to preserve the multiplexing gain that can be achieved under perfect CSI is derived.
-This result is obtained through a reformulation of the interference alignment problem in order to exploit the theory of quantization on the Grassmann manifold.
-We show that, for practical choices of the channel dimensions, the proposed scheme outperforms the scheme consisting in quantizing the normalized channel matrices, in the sense that it yields a better sum rate performance for the same number of feedback bits.\footnote{Part of the results presented in this paper have appeared in M.~Rezaee and M.~Guillaud, ``Limited Feedback for Interference Alignment in the K-user MIMO Interference Channel,'' \emph{Proc.
-IEEE Information Theory Workshop (ITW)}, Lausanne, Switzerland, September 2012.}
+A simple channel state information (CSI) feedback scheme is proposed for interference alignment (IA) over the $K$-user constant Multiple-Input-Multiple-Output Interference Channel (MIMO IC).
+The proposed technique relies on the identification of invariants in the IA equations, which enables the reformulation of the CSI quantization problem as a single quantization on the Grassmann manifold at each receiver.
+The scaling of the number of feedback bits with the transmit power sufficient to preserve the multiplexing gain that can be achieved under perfect CSI is established.
+We show that the CSI feedback requirements of the proposed technique are better (lower) than what is required when using previously published methods, for system dimensions (number of users and antennas) of practical interest.
+Furthermore, we show through simulations that this advantage persists at low SNR, in the sense that the proposed technique yields a higher sum-rate performance for a given number of feedback bits.
+Finally, to complement our analysis, we introduce a statistical model that faithfully captures the properties of the quantization error obtained for random vector quantization (RVQ) on the Grassmann manifold for large codebooks; this enables the numerical (Monte-Carlo) analysis of general Grassmannian RVQ schemes for codebook sizes that would be impractically large to simulate. \footnote{Part of the results presented in this paper have appeared in M.~Rezaee and M.~Guillaud, ``Limited Feedback for Interference Alignment in the K-user MIMO Interference Channel,'' \emph{Proc.
+IEEE Information Theory Workshop (ITW)}, September 2012.
+The statistical model for the quantization error of RVQ (Section~\ref{GMperturbation}), has appeared together with an extension of the present results to the problem of CSI exchange on the backhaul -- not covered in the present paper -- in M.~Rezaee, M.~Guillaud, and F.~Lindqvist, ``CSIT Sharing over Finite Capacity Backhaul for Spatial Interference Alignment,'' Proc.
+International Symposium on Information Theory (ISIT), Jun.
+2013.
+This work was performed while both authors were with the Institute of Telecommunications of Vienna University of Technology, Vienna, Austria. }